What does it mean that Jesus lives in my heart?

 The "heart" of a person is the center of who he or she is.
 Sometimes when people say "heart," they mean the deepest part of a person.
 For example, you might have heard someone say they have a broken heart.
 That doesn’t mean his actual beating heart is broken; it means the person is very sad deep down.
-Even though the Bible never actually says that Jesus lives in our hearts, some people say Jesus is in their heart to mean that Jesus is living spiritually in the center, or deepest part, of their life.
+Some people say Jesus is in their heart to mean that Jesus is living spiritually in the center, or deepest part, of their life.

 Every one of us is a sinner, and we need to be saved from our sin before we can have a relationship with God.
 Jesus, God’s Son, came to earth to be our Savior—to save us from our sin.
 He died on a cross to take the punishment we deserve.
 When you believe in what Jesus did for you and accept Him as your personal Savior (allowing Jesus to save you from your sin), God promises that you will receive eternal spiritual life (John 3:16).
 You will be forgiven of all your sins, and your life will change forever.
 Now that God’s life is alive in you, you can begin to think like God does, love like Him, and obey Him.
 The deepest part of you, your heart, is changed.